$0 Yukon — After-Divorce Life-Admin Checklist

 The Full Sequence After You Get It

-Once you have the certificate in hand, there's a specific order that avoids rejections and wasted trips.
-The SIN must be updated first because other agencies cross-reference it.
-Then health care, driver's licence, and passport.
+Once you have the certificate in hand, there's a specific order that avoids rejections and wasted trips: Vital Statistics name reversion, SIN, driver's licence, CRA, health care card, then passport.
 Financial accounts and beneficiary changes come next.
 Property and pension division are last because they require additional documentation.

 The Yukon After-Divorce Checklist maps out every step in chronological order — the exact forms, fees, processing times, and agency contacts for each task — so you don't have to figure out the sequence yourself.